An EV Calculator is just below.

-An Exposure calculator that will compare EV value and stops difference for any two camera or meter exposures is on the previous page.
+An Exposure calculator to compare EV value and stops difference for any two camera or meter exposures is on the previous page.

 There are concepts of relative EV adjustments, or of absolute EV values.